 Be direct: ask your speaking partner what he or she is saying, ask him or her to speak slower or articulate better.

-If your level is really not sufficient enough to follow a conversation in Spanish, it might be beneficial to take classes with an experienced language instructor.
+However, if your level is really not sufficient enough to follow a conversation in Spanish, it might be beneficial to take classes with an experienced language instructor.

 Whether they are online Spanish classes, night classes in an institute or private lessons with an independent instructor (or even Free Spanish lessons), there is always a professional to help you learn to improve your Spanish.

-Take a Spanish class!
+Take a Spanish class now!

 With your teacher, you will learn to speak and write in Spanish.
 This training will allow you become skilled at conversing fluidly in a new language.
 Why take a Spanish class?
 Here are some benefits:

-Why not find a Superprof to help you become bilingual in English and Spanish…?
+And if you like this idea in principal, but you would like a more individual approach, then why find a Superprof to help you become bilingual in English and Spanish…?